tgteacher/numerical-methods-a2/README.md

-# A1: Systems of Linear Algebraic Equations
+# A2: Interpolation, Curve Fitting, Non-Linear Equations and Differentiation

 ## Important note